-The first thing that you might be wondering what an adnominal adjective is.
+What is an adnominal adjective is?
 The word "adnominal" simply means something that modifies a noun.
 In which case, all adjectives are adnominal.
-However, adnominal adjectives in the realm of Japanese grammar refer to adjectival phrases that don’t conjugate and solely modify the noun they attach to and are not interpreted as predicates modifying a noun.
-First, let’s see quickly what’s meant by this.
+However, adnominal adjectives in the realm of Japanese grammar refer to adjectival phrases that don’t conjugate and solely modify the noun they attach to and are not interpreted as predicates modifying a noun (participle).

 Yama no chiisai toritachi wo kanshō shite imasu.